DanielDataCodes/community_tech_class/README.md

 # community_tech_class
-A repository of the lessons I learned in Community Data Science course
+A repository of the lessons I learned in the Community Tech Data Science course

+Hello world!!